Update, 4/14/23: This article has been verified for accuracy, product availablity, and dead links.

 - ✗ Sub + surround speakers sold separately

 By far, Sonos offers the best soundbar experience thanks to the company’s expertise with smart home products.
 The ARC is a 5.1.2 system that only comes with the bar itself (subwoofer and surround sound speakers sold separately).
 But don’t let that fool you: the out-of-the-box experience is still excellent—picking up the subwoofer and surround speakers will only enhance an already superb experience.

 In addition to supporting Dolby Atmos, the Wi-Fi connected bar has hands-free integration with Google Assistant and Amazon Alexa features, and supports all of the major music streaming services such as Spotify, Apple Music, TIDAL, Qobuz, Amazon Music, and YouTube Music.
 It’s practically a smart speaker, but one that actually sounds good, and perfect for listening to music.

 If you have the extra cash and don’t mind tracking down all the different accessories for it, the Sonos ARC is truly a seamless and reliable soundbar.
+It’s also worth nothing that Sonos arc supports multi-room audio with compatible Sonos products.
 You can’t go wrong here.

 It's pricey, but the Sonos ARC with all of its accessories outputs some of the best sound, regardless if it's in Dolby Atmos or streaming on Spotify.

 - ✓ Superb sound quality

 - ✗ Expensive